 There really are few pepper pairings out there that share as much in common as the pepperoncini and banana pepper.
 They look similar.
 They have a comparable tang and sweetness.
 And they share a near-identical banana-like color and appearance.
 Even the heat is close, with the only difference being the banana pepper can dip to zero heat (0 to 500 Scoville heat units) while the Italian pepperoncini keeps its head above water just a little (100 to 500 SHU).

 Best of all, pepperoncini are just as common on store shelves, both pickled in jars and even – at some well-stocked grocers or specialty stores – in the refrigerated produce aisles.
 When the time arises that you need a substitute for banana pepper, this is the obvious choice.

-Looking for a step up in heat?
-Hungarian wax pepper
+A step up in spiciness: Hungarian wax pepper

 Hungarian wax peppers are a common sight in grocery stores, both as hot pickled pepper rings and – at times – as fresh produce too.